 Additionally, and in the accordance with the SaVE provision of the Violence Against Women Act (VAWA), the College will work with the Complainant to ensure that he/she is able to continue their studies safely while the matter is addressed.
-This includes applying, at the discretion of the CRC Officer/Title IX Coordinator, or VP of Enrollment & Student Affairs, or Dean for Student Success, or designee, and as dictated by the situation and the needs of the Complainant, the use of administrative location changes, if available, Orders of No Contact, and/or other steps deemed necessary.
+This includes applying, at the discretion of the CRC Officer/Title IX Coordinator, or Chief Student Affairs Officer, or Dean for Student Success, or designee, and as dictated by the situation and the needs of the Complainant, the use of administrative location changes, if available, Orders of No Contact, and/or other steps deemed necessary.